Insolvency is a game-changer in any industry. It presents a particular risk in the construction industry for two reasons:

 Choosing the right kind of security for your situation is critical and requires careful analysis of many, often competing variables which may apply differently, or not at all, depending on your individual circumstances.
 When negotiating rights to security for payment and deciding which securities to register, how and when, taking good, timely legal advice is imperative.

-This is general information only, and does not constitute specific legal advice.
-Murray Thornhill is the Director at HHG Legal Group with the Litigation/Commercial Law team.
-Daniel Morris is a Senior Associate with the Litigation/Commercial Law team at HHG Legal Group.
+Murray Thornhill is the Managing Director at HHG Legal Group with the Litigation/Commercial Law team.
 If you would like further information in relation to this matter or other legal matters please contact our office on Freecall 1800 609 945 or contact firstname.lastname@example.org.